Admin & Operations

 # MCP Server -- should return {"status":"ok","backend":"hasura",...}

-curl https://chat-testing.thephenom.app/mcp/health
+curl https://chat-staging.thephenom.app/mcp/health

 # Synapse -- should return available login flows

-curl https://chat-testing.thephenom.app/_matrix/client/v3/login
+curl https://chat-staging.thephenom.app/_matrix/client/v3/login

 ECS Service Status